Wild animal suffering: 19th century

+20th century

 In the 1923 book Bambi, a Life in the Woods, Felix Salten portrays a world where predation and death are continuous: a sick young hare is killed by crows, a pheasant and a duck are killed by foxes, a mouse is killed by an owl and a squirrel describes how their family members were killed by predators.
-The 1942 Disney adaptation has been criticized for inaccurately portraying a world where predation and death are no longer emphasized, creating a "fantasy of nature cleansed of the traumas and difficulties that may trouble children and that adults prefer to avoid."
-The film version has also been criticized for unrealistically portraying nature undisturbed by humans as an idyllic place, made up of interspecies friendships, with Bambi's life undisturbed by many of the harms routinely experienced by his real-life counterparts, such as starvation, predation, bovine tuberculosis and chronic wasting disease.
+The 1942 Disney adaptation of Bambi has been criticized for largely erasing predation and minimising winter starvation, casting humans as the chief source of danger and creating a "fantasy of nature cleansed of the traumas and difficulties that may trouble children and that adults prefer to avoid".
+The film version has also been criticized for unrealistically portraying nature undisturbed by humans as an idyllic place, made up of interspecies friendships, with Bambi's life undisturbed by many of the harms routinely experienced by his real-life counterparts, such as starvation, predation, bovine tuberculosis, and chronic wasting disease.

 John Wyndham's character Zelby, in the 1957 book The Midwich Cuckoos, describes nature as "ruthless, hideous, and cruel beyond belief" and observes that the lives of insects are "sustained only by intricate processes of fantastic horror".
 In Watership Down, published in 1972, Richard Adams compares the hardship experienced by animals in winter to the suffering experienced by poor humans, stating: "For birds and animals, as for poor men, winter is another matter.
 Rabbits, like most wild animals, suffer hardship."
 Adams also describes rabbits as being more susceptible to disease in the winter.

+The Animals of Farthing Wood, a children's television series, includes several portrayals of wild animals dying due to natural causes, including predation.
+For example, the Badger dies of old age, baby mice are killed by a shrike, and Mrs. Rabbit, Mrs. Hare, and Mrs. Vole are killed by Scarface, a fox.
+Mrs. Fieldmouse is accidentally killed by Kestrel, while Sinuous, a male snake, is strangled by a rat.
+Scarface and Bounder are bitten by Adder and die from her venom.

-In the philosopher Nick Bostrom's short story "Golden", the main character Albert, an uplifted golden retriever, observes that humans observe nature from an ecologically aesthetic perspective which disregards the suffering of the individuals who inhabit "healthy" ecosystems; Albert also asserts that it is a taboo in the animal rights movement that the majority of the suffering experienced by animals is due to natural processes and that "[a]ny proposal for remedying this situation is bound to sound utopian, but my dream is that one day the sun will rise on Earth and all sentient creatures will greet the new day with joy."
+In the philosopher Nick Bostrom's 1994 short story "Golden", the main character Albert, an uplifted golden retriever, observes that humans observe nature from an ecologically aesthetic perspective which disregards the suffering of the individuals who inhabit "healthy" ecosystems.
+Albert also asserts that it is a taboo in the animal rights movement that the majority of the suffering experienced by animals is due to natural processes and that "[a]ny proposal for remedying this situation is bound to sound utopian, but my dream is that one day the sun will rise on Earth and all sentient creatures will greet the new day with joy".